ietf-teep/architecture/draft-ietf-teep-architecture.md

 for any other TA.

-When Trust Anchor update is carried out, it is imperative that any update must maintain integrity where only authentic Trust Anchor list from a device manufacturer or a Device Administrator is accepted.
+When Trust Anchor update is carried out, it is imperative that any update must maintain integrity where only an authentic Trust Anchor list from a device manufacturer or a Device Administrator is accepted.
 This calls for a complete lifecycle flow in authorizing who can make Trust Anchor update and whether a given Trust Anchor list are non-tampered from the